terra-femme/MedTracker/README.md

+Note: This is a foundational scaffold for a medication reminder app.
+Core architecture is in place; features are being developed iteratively to reflect real-world healthcare IT workflows.
 # Medication Reminder App

 A healthcare application designed to help users manage their medication schedules with timely reminders and tracking.